 The core objectives of community planning are:

-- Bring together a diverse group of individuals concerned about HIV, AIDS, and Hepatitis in the state of Wyoming
+- Bring together a diverse group of individuals concerned about HIV, AIDS, hepatitis, and STIs in the state of Wyoming

 - Evaluate strengths, weaknesses, barriers, and gaps in prevention and care service delivery in Wyoming